Cultural impact of Michael Jackson: Music videos

+Television appearances

 Fashion

 The Rolling Stone editors describe Jackson as "one of the most intriguing personas (sic) in popular music, at once childlike and obsessed with control" and comment on his ubiquitous presence, "spotlit in his trademark red zippered jacket and white sequined glove".
 Jackson often asked tailors to make him clothes that defied convention.
 His defiance led to a notable style that includes sequined gloves, a fedora, red leather jackets, sequined jackets, aviator sunglasses, black high-waisted pants, white socks, and leather penny loafers.
 Jackson was also interested in British royalty and military history, which resulted in his adoption of regalia and military jackets.
 His jackets often had a single-colored armband on one sleeve.
 At the height of his fame, Jackson inspired fashion trends around the world.
 British Vogue called him "a fashion pioneer [...] who gave new meaning to moonwalking, immortalised solitary, sparkly gloves, initiated the trophy jacket trend in the Eighties and was brave enough to couple dress with Madonna on the red carpet".

 Others have been influenced by Jackson's fashion sense.
 In 2012, Lady Gaga named Jackson as an inspiration.
 She owns around 400 pieces from his personal collection.
 In 2016, she wore Jackson's jacket from his 1990 visit to the White House at Hillary Clinton's final campaign rally during the 2016 U.S. presidential election.
 Also in 2016, Beyoncé honored Michael Jackson at Super Bowl 50 by wearing a Jackson-inspired outfit, a black and gold military jacket similar to the one Jackson wore in his Super Bowl halftime show in 1993.

 Visual arts

 Jackson has been depicted by a large number of contemporary artists, including Jeff Koons, Michael Craig-Martin and Grayson Perry.
 The silkscreen image of Jackson used on the cover of Time in 1984 was created by Andy Warhol.
 The final portrait Jackson commissioned before his death, by Kehinde Wiley, portrayed him as Philip II of Spain in the manner of a painting by Pieter Paul Rubens.

-In June 2018 the National Portrait Gallery in London opened an exhibition titled Michael Jackson: On the Wall, featuring art inspired by Jackson and created by many leading artists.
+In June 2018, the National Portrait Gallery in London opened an exhibition titled Michael Jackson: On the Wall, featuring art inspired by Jackson and created by many leading artists.
 The curators stated that Jackson was "the most depicted cultural figure in visual art".
 The exhibition included the Warhol and Wiley pieces, and culminated in a 2005 film by Candice Breitz in which 16 young people are shown dancing to "Thriller".
 Guardian art critic Adrian Searle wrote that the singer's eccentricities and the common characterizations of him as "Ariel of the ghetto", a modern-day Baudelaire and Frankenstein's monster had provided artists with a wealth of imagery to explore in their work, and that as a muse he was "an inspiration, a model, a tragedy".
+Dick Zimmerman's portrait of Jackson used for Thriller is cited as "the world's largest distributed portrait in history".

 Sculptures

-Sculptures of Michael Jackson are, or have been on display around the world.
-The 10 Amazing Statues of Michael Jackson Around the world; 9 Michael Jackson Statues You Won’t Believe!